kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 ## Conclusions

-* Java takes a lot longer to stand up than Go - not a good candidate for serverless!
+- Java takes a lot longer to stand up than Go - not a good candidate for serverless! **2022 UPDATE** may have changed with [Lambda SnapStart](https://aws.amazon.com/blogs/aws/new-accelerate-your-lambda-functions-with-lambda-snapstart/)
-* Orchestration like an ALB health check could be incorporated into the stack though I ran out of time.
+- Orchestration like an ALB health check could be incorporated into the stack though I ran out of time.
 The instances build the Docker image and it's not clear when they are ready...
-* Repeated testing on bank-{go,java} resulted in **No file descriptors available** exhaustion, this [appears to be an AWS ECS issue](https://medium.com/@pahud/ulimit-of-nofile-in-amazon-ecs-optimized-ami-6790aedee582)
+- Repeated testing on bank-{go,java} resulted in **No file descriptors available** exhaustion, this [appears to be an AWS ECS issue](https://medium.com/@pahud/ulimit-of-nofile-in-amazon-ecs-optimized-ami-6790aedee582)
-* Detailed monitoring via Cloudwatch of the instance was too course grained to tell if the database was the bottle neck... quite a disappointing <abbr title="Developer Experience">DX</abbr>.
+- Detailed monitoring via Cloudwatch of the instance was too course grained to tell if the database was the bottle neck... quite a disappointing <abbr title="Developer Experience">DX</abbr>.
 Further instrumentation is probably needed to work out where the bottle necks lie
-* Go appears a little faster, however more stable from a cold start, with the 99p being far lower ~100ms than Java's >2000ms ..
+- Go appears a little faster, however more stable from a cold start, with the 99p being far lower ~100ms than Java's >2000ms ..
 However over some runtime I suspect Java will be more stable.

 Not clear what the [errors](https://s.natalian.org/2021-04-24/errors.png) that the [original author initially